Harold Beeley: Egypt

-In 1961, he left New York City to become the ambassador to the United Arab Republic in Cairo (though Syria left the union this year, Egypt was still known as the U.A.R.), which considering his stance on Israel, was met with displeasure by the Israeli government.
-Leaving this post in 1964, Beeley spent the years 1964 to 1967 as UK Representative to the Disarmament Conference at Geneva and was then reappointed as the Special Envoy of Foreign Secretary George Brown and was subsequently ambassador to Egypt from 1967 to 1969, retiring from the Diplomatic Service at this time.
+In 1961, he left New York City to become the ambassador to the United Arab Republic in Cairo (the name official name of Egypt at the time though Syria had left the union taht year), which, considering his stance on Israel, was met with displeasure by the Israeli government.
+Leaving the post in 1964, Beeley spent the years 1964 to 1967 as UK Representative to the Disarmament Conference at Geneva and was then reappointed as the Special Envoy of Foreign Secretary George Brown and was subsequently ambassador to Egypt from 1967 to 1969; he retired from the Diplomatic Service at that time.

 His service in Egypt was marked by difficulty.
-During his first tour he represented the first British ambassador to Egypt since the Suez Crisis, yet according to The Daily Telegraph, "He went on to develop a relationship with the Egyptian people, and especially with President Nasser, unequalled by any British envoy of his generation."
-Among his accomplishments during this first period was gaining permission for the British Council to return to Egypt and in settling compensation claims made by British citizens who had been expelled from the country.
+During his first tour he represented the first British ambassador to Egypt since the Suez Crisis, yet according to The Daily Telegraph, "He went on to develop a relationship with the Egyptian people, and especially with President Nasser, unequalled by any British envoy of his generation".
+Among his accomplishments during the first period was gaining permission for the British Council to return to Egypt and settling compensation claims made by British citizens who had been expelled from the country.
 His second tour occurred in the wake of the Six-Day War, yet he again succeeded in repairing relations.

 Later life

-Harold Beeley returned to academia following the end of his diplomatic career and also served in several positions related to the Middle East.
+Beeley returned to academia following the end of his diplomatic career and also served in several positions related to the Middle East.
 In 1969, he became a lecturer in history at Queen Mary College, London, where he remained until 1975.
 He also became president of the UK's Egypt Exploration Society in 1969, and served as such until 1988.
-In 1971 he and Christopher Mayhew were instrumental in the establishment of a periodical on current events in the Arab world, Middle East International, of which he became vice-chairman.
+In 1971, he and Christopher Mayhew were instrumental in the establishment of a periodical on current events in the Arab world, Middle East International, of which he became vice-chairman.
 Until 1995 he contribute two or three book reviews a year.
-In 1973, he was appointed chairman of the World of Islam Festival Trust, where he stayed until 1996, and from 1981 to 1992 Beeley served as chairman of the Egyptian-British Chamber of Commerce.
+In 1973, he was appointed chairman of the World of Islam Festival Trust, where he stayed until 1996, and from 1981 to 1992, he served as chairman of the Egyptian-British Chamber of Commerce.

 Personal life

 Beeley married twice, first to Millicent Chinn in 1933, with whom he had two daughters.
 They divorced in 1953 and he then married Patricia Brett-Smith in 1958, with whom he had another daughter, Vanessa Beeley, who is a blogger known for her reporting on the conflict in Syria and her support for Syrian President Bashar al-Assad.

 Patricia died in 1999.
-According to a 1958 profile in The New York Times, Beeley was said to have enjoyed walking, theatre, and films.
+According to a 1958 profile in The New York Times, Beeley was said to have enjoyed walking, theatre and films.